MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/default-workstation-numbers-join-domain.md

 ---
 title: Default workstation number a user can join to the domain
-description: Describes the default number of workstations a user can join to the domain and how to the change the AD to allow more or fewer machine accounts on the domain. ms.date: 08/17/2020
+description: Describes the default number of workstations a user can join to the domain and how to the change the AD to allow more or fewer machine accounts in the domain. ms.date: 08/17/2020
 author: delhan
 ms.author: Deland-Han